 bringing in the flood on the world of the ungodly

-The word “bringing” alludes to God’s sovereign judgment on the world at that time.
+The word “bringing” alludes to God’s sovereign judgment of Noah’s world at that time.

 “Flood” means deluge.
-The flood was a worldwide, catastrophic flood.
+The flood was a worldwide catastrophic flood.
 The Grand Canyon and the Himalayan Mountains testify about this flood (there are thousands of fish fossils on the top of the Himalayan Mountains — mountain inversion notwithstanding).
-This flood was of such magnitude that God promised never to do it again and gave the rainbow sign to ratify this promise.
+This flood was of such magnitude that God promised never to do it again and gave the rainbow sign to ratify His promise.

 “Ungodly” are those who do not hold reverential awe towards God.
 They are impious.
-There were only eight people on the entire earth at that time that held awe toward God.
-God exterminated everyone else.
+There were only eight people on the entire earth at that time that had reverence toward God.
+He exterminated everyone else.
 This catastrophic judgment was of such magnitude that God never duplicated it again.
-Such an unprecedented result demands an equally unprecedented reason.
+Such an unprecedented result demands an equally exceptional reason.
 With an effect of such magnitude, there must have been a cause of equal magnitude.

-What contributed to such devolution on earth?
+What contributed to such deviancy on the earth?
 Why did the pre-flood world become so polluted and corrupt?
-That generation became so degenerate that God had to exterminate the entire civilization except for eight people.
+Noah’s generation became so degenerate toward God that He had to exterminate the entire civilization except for eight people.
 Genesis six gives four contributing factors for the flood: